Food Organics Garden Organics (FOGO) bins

 Remember if it used to live or grow, then it's FOGO!

-No - don't put in your FOGO bin
+No, these don't belong in your FOGO bin

 - general waste and liquids